Dubai Taxes 2025: All taxes including the new corporate tax explained (UPDATE)

 Dubai Corporate Tax Law Expert Tip:

-By adjusting your company's fiscal year, you can delay the 9% tax burden.
-In practice, this means that you do not have to pay corporate income tax or do IFRS accounting until the tax year 2024.
+By adjusting your company's financial year, you can delay the 9 % tax burden.
+In practice, this means that you do not have to pay corporation tax or keep IFRS accounts until the 2024 tax year.

 This adjustment must be applied for with the competent authority and recorded in the Memorandum of Association.